 - About half of the schemes pulled by Dr. Doofenshmirtz of Phineas and Ferb are examples.
 The other half tend to wreak villainous havoc as an avoidable side-effect of his harmless schemes or by accident.

-- In one case, the Doctor had an Evil Plan so ridiculous (see the page quote, and it Makes Just as Much Sense in Context) that the hero came to investigate, saw the entire plan... and thought it was so stupid that he turned around and left without even bothering to stop it.
-The villain spends the rest of the episode chasing the hero, popping into every place he tries to hide, and demanding, "Thwart me!"
+- In one case, the Doctor had an Evil Plan so ridiculous that Perry the Platypus came to investigate, saw the entire plan... and thought it was so stupid that he turned around and left without even bothering to stop it.
+Doof spends the rest of the episode chasing Perry, popping into every place he tries to hide, demanding he stop him, with the quote: "Thwart me, Perry the Platypus!"
+(The plan, for those who are curious, was to build a machine so he could childishly insult whales for stealing his girlfriend.)

-- There's also his ancestor Jekyll Doofensmirtz in the episode "The Monster of Phineas-n-Ferbenstein", who after turning himself into a hulking monster went around pulling childish pranks.
+- There's also his ancestor Jekyll Doofenshmirtz in the episode "The Monster of Phineas-n-Ferbenstein", who after turning himself into a hulking monster went around pulling childish pranks.

 - The Powerpuff Girls: